-1. Your Brand Image
+1. Your Brand Identity

-To make your work easier, you can get a designer to do for you a 3D model with all the other design elements in place.
+To make your work easier, you can get a designer to do a 3D model with all the other design elements in place.
 You can get color and design inspirations from magazines, Instagram, name it.
 You can also visit a few top salons and spas in your area or check them online for motivation and inspiration as you develop your 3D salon and spa model.